Office of Admissions

 Prior to course registration each prospective International student must have a Tuberculosis screening and/or chest X-ray in order to enroll.
 The University of Texas Board Of Regents has passed Regents Rule 50402, which now requires only F1, F2, J1 and J2 students who are currently enrolled, to have medical insurance compliant with the federal Patient Protection and Affordable Care Act (PPACA).
 The UT Student Health Insurance Plan (UT-SHIP) meets these requirements.
 New students will have the opportunity to enroll in the UT-SHIP at international student orientation.
 The charge will be automatically added to your student MyMav account and paid when you pay your tuition and fees.
 The UT System has established criteria in which an international student can request a waiver from the UT-SHIP by providing alternate health insurance coverage.
 In order to be approved for a waiver, your alternate health coverage must meet or exceed the requirements as set in the System regulation and be PPACA compliant.
 Waivers must be submitted online and approved each semester to have the insurance charge removed from your student account.

-As of Jan.
-1, 2012, incoming Texas college students under 30 years old as of the first day of classes for the term in which they intend to enroll must be immunized against bacterial meningitis before they enroll in any Texas institution of higher education per SB 1107.
-The law was subsequently updated for students entering the Spring 2014 to be under the age of 22 years old instead of 30.
+Incoming Texas college students under 22 years old as of the first day of classes for the term in which they intend to enroll must be immunized against bacterial meningitis before they enroll in any Texas institution of higher education per SB 1107.
 Students transferring from another institution and students who are re-enrolling following a break of at least one fall or spring semester must be inoculated against the illness.
 Students who plan to audit a course also must comply with the law.
-Students enrolling in only online classes are exempt from the legislation.
+Students enrolling in programs offered only online are exempt from the legislation.

 It is imperative that students who plan to enroll at UT Arlington be vaccinated as soon as possible.
 Under the law, new college students must have received the vaccine within the past five years.
 Proof of inoculation is required 10 days before the start of the semester as the vaccine is considered effective several days after it is administered.
 Additionally, the vaccine must have been administered within the past five years.
 Limited exemptions are specified in state law.
 Upon acceptance to the university, the student will receive detailed information sent to their UT Arlington email address concerning compliance with the law.
-UT Arlington uses a third-party service, Magnus Health SMR, to collect student vaccination records, verify the documents and maintain the records in compliance with federal privacy laws.
-Magnus will create an account for incoming students, who will be sent instructions via email to their UT Arlington email address detailing how to submit vaccination documentation.
 Students enrolled in classes who must meet the requirement will be dropped from their classes the day prior to the first day of class if they have not completed the requirements as defined by the law.

 Frequently asked questions regarding this requirement are available online at UT Arlington’s web site.

-All entering students will be classified either as undeclared majors, intended-majors or majors.
+All entering students will be classified either as undeclared majors, intended-majors/meta-majors, or majors.
 All entering students who are not ready to declare a major will be admitted as undeclared majors.
-Note: Applications for students interested in the Architecture or Interior Design programs will only be accepted for the Fall semester.
+Note: Students interested in the Architecture or Interior Design programs will only be accepted for the Fall semester.

-All first-time freshman students and freshman transfer students will be advised by the University Advising Center in University College for their first year and then advised by departmental advisors thereafter.
-Undeclared majors beyond the first year will continue be advised in the University Advising Center until they are ready to move into an intended major or major.
+All first-time freshman students and freshman transfer students will be advised by the University Advising Center in Division of Student Success for their first year and then advised by departmental advisors thereafter.
+Undeclared majors beyond the first year will continue to be advised in the University Advising Center until they are ready to move into an intended-major/meta-major or major.

-Transfer students will be advised by a departmental advisor for the intended major or major, unless admitted as an undeclared major and be advised by the University Advising Center.
+Transfer students will be advised by a departmental advisor for the intended-major/meta-major or major, unless admitted as an undeclared major and be advised by the University Advising Center.